A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Introduction

 \section{Introduction}

 The Furstenberg--Zimmer structure theorem is one of the central results in the structure theory of measure-preserving systems.
-It was conceived by Zimmer in \cite{Zimm1977} and, independently, by Furstenberg \cite{Furs1977}, who used it as the basic tool in his ergodic-theoretic proof of Szemeredi's theorem.
+It was conceived by Zimmer in \cite{Zimm1977} and, independently, by Furstenberg \cite{Furs1977} in his seminal work on an ergodic-theoretic proof of Szemerédi's theorem.

 The fundamental insight at the heart of the Furstenberg--Zimmer theorem is the following {\em dichotomy}: a $G$-system\footnote{Here and everywhere else in this paper, $G$ is an arbitrary group.} $\bfX$ is either {\em relatively weakly mixing} with respect to a given factor $\bfY$, or there exists a non-trivial intermediate factor $\bfZ$ which has {\em relative discrete spectrum} with respect to $\bfY$.
 (One can use {\em compact} extensions instead, but that does not make a big difference, see the notes to Part III on page \pageref{s.notesIII}.)
 This dichotomy was reformulated heuristically by Tao in terms of {\em structure} (rel. discrete spectrum) and (pseudo)-{\em randomness} (rel.~weak mixing).